Table of contents

 2. Managing projects with a lot less stress

-With remote work coming into full effect, team collaboration will be impacted.
+With remote work coming into full effect, team collaboration will be impacted, and managing multiple projects can be daunting.
 Managers might have to follow up to know the status of a project; team members might not have clarity on what exactly they need to do; and the worse, deadlines could be missed.

 This is where project management tools can bring order to chaos — providing managers with a bird’s eye view of what’s happening and ensuring everyone is on the same page.

-We, at Hiver, use Asana for this because our teams find it really comfortable.
+We, at Hiver, have integrated with Asana to manage projects because our teams find it really comfortable.
 You get to create tasks in various formats – either as a “list” or a “board”.
 There’s also a visual tracker with real-time updates on status and timelines.
-Most importantly, the team managers have a live dashboard where they can keep track of what’s happening across the team and stay on top of projects.
+Most importantly, the team managers have a live dashboard where they can keep track of what’s happening across the team and stay on top of projects – right inside Gmail.